 Most of us, at one time, have jumped on a trampoline.
 Your bodies’ weight expands and stretches the elastic bands as you jump up and down.
 At the bottom of this cycle, the bands will start to contract back to their natural state.
 This opposing force then moves your body back upward with enough force that you actually move much higher than the horizontal plane of the trampoline, literally throwing you into the air.
 Bungee cords, rubber bands, and springs are all examples of the same principle.
 Please notice the similarities between this description and the description above of the exact same movements stocks experience when pushed below the resistance produced by their moving average.

-The description of this process in physics was defined by John Hooke.
+The description of this process in physics was defined by Robert Hooke's.
 If a spring or elastic band is compressed or extended by some displacement from equilibrium, the spring will exert a force proportional to this displacement in the opposite direction.
 In the illustration on the right you can easily see that as the weight (force) increases the springs extends further as the weight is increased.
 The further the spring is extended the more strength it will snap back with, when this weight is removed.
 Hooke’s Law, describes this process and provides us with a very good analogy.
 Our actual calculation is very different from the calculation provided by Hooke's law to determine the elasticity of physical objects, but clearly provides the same timely and profitable entry-points.
 The Launch Pad indicator allows us to see, quantify and then capture opportunities created by a stock's movement below and then snapping back above the stock’s moving average.

 The Launch Pad indicator measures and displays the elasticity of a stock by displaying the Laguerre moving average as a normalized horizontal white line on the zero axis.
 The close of the day is then plotted as positive or negative bars, with the same magnitude as the value produced by taking the difference between the close of the day and the most current moving average value.
 This produces a histogram that displays negative divergence from the horizontal zero line as red bars below the moving average and green bars for the positive divergence above the zero line.
 The greater the magnitude the lighter and brighter the bar's color will be in the chart.